Call to order: 01352 757777

 A collection of pages from a Forageplus nutritional analysis report.

 The following information shows you just how much protein a 450 kg horse needs and how much it receives when fed the weight of this hay for each work level.
-Red text is the protein level provided by the hay.
-Green text is the NRC (Nutrient Requirements for Horses 2007) minimum daily protein levels for a horse weighing 450kg:
+The red text is the protein level provided by the hay.
+The green text is the NRC (Nutrient Requirements for Horses 2007) minimum daily protein levels for a horse weighing 450kg:

 Maintenance